What to do before closing your Shopify store?

 Backup your Shopify store data

 Before you proceed with closing your store, it's crucial to back up all your data.
 This includes customer information, order history, product details, and financial records.
 Shopify does not automatically back up your store data, so you must export this information manually.
+If you are migrating to another platform, this information will be moved over for you.
+If you are fully closing your shop, just ensure you have access to this data, just in case.

 Go to the Customers section in your Shopify admin and click on export > export customers to export your customer base.